 Explaining how a leveraged ETF works is beyond the scope of this post, but I delved into that a bit here.
 Basically, these funds provide enhanced exposure without additional capital by using debt and swaps.
 This greater exposure usually comes at a pretty hefty cost, in this case an expense ratio of 0.95% at the time of writing.
 The “normal” 1x fund QQQ has an expense ratio of about 1/5 that at 0.20%.

 These funds are typically used by day traders, but recently there seems to be more interest in holding them over the long term.
+TQQQ has become extremely popular in recent years due to the bull run from large cap tech, which comprises a huge percentage of the fund.
+There's even an entire community on Reddit dedicated to this single fund.

-But What About Volatility Decay?
+But What About Volatility Decay for TQQQ?

 The daily resetting of leveraged ETFs means the fund only provides the return multiple relative to the underlying index on a daily basis, not necessarily over the long term.
 Because of this, volatility of the index can eat away at gains; this is known as volatility decay or beta slippage.